*Trigger Warning – This article deals with pet loss*

 Buddy was a black lab who lived with his family which included a husband, wife and 2 children.
-Buddy grew up with the kids and was loved very much.
-He had always been very happy until one day he stopped eating.
-He went to his veterinarian and was diagnosed with an aggressive form of cancer on his spleen.
+He grew up with the kids and was loved very much.
+Buddy had always been very happy until one day he stopped eating.
+When he went to his veterinarian, he was diagnosed with an aggressive form of cancer on his spleen.
 The veterinarian had a long discussion with Mary, the wife, about Buddy’s condition and what to expect.
 He gave her different options ranging from a referral to a veterinary oncologist to euthanasia.
 There was a lot of information and Mary went home with a headache and without making a decision.

 At home, Mary still felt overwhelmed.
 She tried to tell her husband, Scott, what the veterinarian had said but she could barely remember anything and emotionally, she wasn’t prepared.
 She kept thinking about life without Buddy.
 He had been with her through so much.
 She worried for herself and for the kids.
 They didn’t know a life without Buddy.
 How would they manage.
 Buddy was such an integral part of their lives.

 Once the kids were put to bed, Mary pulled out the information her vet had given her and found my card.
-She briefly remembered her vet telling her about me.
-She wasn’t sure if she had the strength to call but she gave the card to Scott.
+She briefly remembered her vet telling her about me but she wasn’t sure if she had the strength to call but she gave the card to Scott.
 He made the call and we set up an appointment to meet at their house.

 The Palliative Appointment

 It was one of those cold, windy days when the air seems to bite at your cheeks but it was warm and cozy inside Buddy’s home.
 Mary and Scott invited me into the living room where the kids were playing on the floor.
 I made myself comfortable on a chair and Buddy made himself comfortable on my feet.
 He was a very lovable guy.
 We all talked for quite some time about what the family understood was wrong with Buddy.
-We talked about their fears and their expectations.
-We also discussed what would help them feel better, more in control and what they were able to accomplish.
+Their fears and their expectations were discussed and we also talked what would help them feel better, more in control and what they were able to accomplish.
 I reviewed Buddy’s medical record and performed an examination on him.
 We tweaked some of his current medications and the family decided to pursue a referral to a specialist.